Chetan-CloudEngineer/Cloud-support-associate-journey/Computer Networking/InwExp1.md

 # Here I will add a very important computer networking concept, Notes and important interview questions

-Examples
+Interview Experience 1 for Cloud Support Associate Examples 1

+Computer Networking IMP Topics:

+Difference between router, switch.
+What is a Broadcast Domain?
+DHCP DORA process
+DNS – detailed explanation.
+TCP/UDP and why?
+Subnetting
+MSS/MTU
+Complete flow when you trigger amazon.com
+OSI model with complete details and protocols on each layer.
+TCP and SSL handshake
+Difference between TCP/UDP, examples
+Flow/error control
+What is a firewall, why do you need it?
+OSI Model

 Introduce yourself.
-Explain DHCP and DORA processes in detail.
+0. Explain DHCP and DORA processes in detail.
 1. What is APIPA?
 2. Which messages are Broadcast and Unicast in DORA?
 Why?
 3. Different types of IP Address allocations in DHCP.